QB Arion Worthman threw for 195 yards and one touchdown in win over the Black Knights

 The purpose of the United States Air Force Academy is to develop young people of strong character who graduate and serve as outstanding leaders on active duty and beyond.
 It’s a purpose Troy Calhoun thoroughly respects and realizes is necessary for our country.
-Calhoun left the Houston Texans of the NFL as an offensive coordinator in 2007 to embrace the mission of the Academy, Calhoun has also found a way to accomplish what was once considered unthinkable: building a service academy program that plays very competitive football in one of college football’s best conferences.
+Calhoun left the Houston Texans of the NFL as an offensive coordinator in 2007 to embrace the mission of the Air Force Academy and accomplish what was once considered nearly impossible: building a service academy program that often earns a postseason bid while playing in one of college football’s best conferences.
 Eight of his nine years Air Force has been to a bowl under Calhoun’s guidance.
 The coach has guided Air Force to a 67-50 career record entering his 10th season.

-Air Force student-athletes must complete the nation’s most demanding academic curriculum while further embedding the heart and character that are crucial for serving America.
+Air Force student-athletes must complete one of the nation’s most demanding academic curriculum while further embedding the heart and character that are crucial for serving the nation.
 Cadets at the Academy must work through courses that require finishing over 140 semester hours.
 Strong character traits, to include respect, teamwork, courage, spirit, discipline, honesty and toughness, are the bedrock of the leadership qualities Air Force football players utilize while serving as officers in the United States Air Force.
-Calhoun and his staff have come up with a way to manage the varied demands of their players into a cohesive team that has fared quite well both on and off the field in his five seasons as head coach.
+Calhoun and his staff have come up with a way to manage the varied demands of their players and lead them into a cohesive team that has fared quite well both on and off the field in his nine seasons as head coach.

-Calhoun is the only head football coach at the Air Force Academy to lead teams to five consecutive seven-plus win seasons, and is the only coach in the history of service academy team ball sports to lead teams to a post-season bid six consecutive years.
+Calhoun is the only coach in the history of service academy team ball sports to lead teams to a post-season bid six consecutive years.
 They have done this while playing very strong opponents.
 Calhoun’s 2009 Air Force squad was the only team in the last 50 years of service academy football to play at least four ranked teams and win a bowl game in the same season.
-In the 100-plus year history of service academy football, Calhoun was the first coach to lead teams to at least eight wins and bowl game in his first four seasons as a head coach.
+In the 100-plus year history of service academy football, Calhoun is the first coach to lead teams to at least six wins and a bowl game in each of his first six seasons.

 Air Force earned a bid in 2012 to the Armed Forces Bowl.
-Air Force won its second straight Commander-in-Chief’s Trophy (and record 18th overall) in 2011, the first back-to-back titles at the Academy since 2001-02 and earned their fifth straight bowl game, taking on Toledo in the Military Bowl.
-The 2010 team finished 9-4 overall and third in the Mountain West with a 5-3 mark.
-The team also won Air Force’s 17th Commander-in-Chief’s Trophy championship with wins over Army and Navy.
-The Falcons closed the season with a victory over Georgia Tech of the ACC, 14-7, in the Independence Bowl.
+Air Force won its second straight Commander-in-Chief’s Trophy (then-record 18th overall) in 2011, the first back-to-back titles at the Academy since 2001-02 and earned their fifth straight bowl game in the Military Bowl.
+The 2010 Air Force team finished 9-4 overall and won Air Force’s 17th Commander-in-Chief’s Trophy championship with wins over Army and Navy.
+The Falcons closed the 2010 season with a victory over Georgia Tech of the ACC in the Independence Bowl.
 Calhoun was named Coach of the Year by the Colorado Chapter of the National Football Foundation.

 The 2009 Air Force team finished 8-5 overall and concluded with a convincing 47-20 win over 25th-ranked Houston in the Bell Helicopter Armed Forces Bowl.
 Air Force set 13 Academy bowl team records in the dominant victory.
 The team also set six school records during the 2009 season.
 Calhoun was named Coach of the Year by the Colorado Chapter of the National Football Foundation for his efforts.

 Calhoun’s 2007 and 2008 Air Force teams finished 9-4 and 8-5, respectively, and both earned bowl bids.
-The 2007 Air Force team placed second in the Mountain West Conference with a 6-2 mark in Calhoun's first year and earned the program's first bowl berth in five years.
 The 2007 Falcons were the only team in Air Force history to win road games at Notre Dame, Utah and Colorado State in the same season.
 The five-game turnaround from 2006, in which Air Force was 4-8, was the largest in the nation that season by a first-year head coach.
 The five-game turnaround was the best in school history since the 1958 team had a school-record turnaround of six games.

 Calhoun brought to Air Force a wealth of experience at the collegiate and professional levels that was flooded with success at every stop prior to the Academy.
 Calhoun came to the Academy after serving as offensive coordinator and quarterbacks coach for the Houston Texans in 2006.
 The Texans were one of only two NFL teams to triple their number of wins from the previous year.
 The 2006 Texans were the last team to defeat the Indianapolis Colts on their way to the Super Bowl championship.
 On offense, the Texans had the NFL’s leading receiver (Pro Bowler Andre Johnson with 103 catches), the NFL’s best quarterback completion percentage (68.4 percent) and their quarterback tied a NFL record against Buffalo with 22 straight completions.